USS Akron: Loss

 Akron broke up rapidly and sank in the stormy Atlantic.
-The crew of the nearby German merchant ship Phoebus saw lights descending toward the ocean at about 00:23 and altered course to starboard to investigate, with her captain believing that he was witnessing an airplane crash.
+The crew of the nearby German merchant ship Phoebus saw lights descending toward the ocean around 00:23 and altered course to starboard to investigate, with her captain believing that he was witnessing an airplane crash.
 At 00:55, executive officer Lieutenant Commander Herbert V. Wiley was pulled from the water while the ship's boat picked up three more men: Chief Radioman Robert W. Copeland, Boatswain's Mate Second Class Richard E. Deal, and Aviation Metalsmith Second Class Moody E. Erwin.
 Despite artificial respiration, Copeland never regained consciousness, and he died aboard Phoebus.

 Although the German sailors spotted four or five other men in the water, they did not know their ship had chanced upon the crash of Akron until Lt.
 Commander Wiley regained consciousness half an hour after being rescued.
 The crew of Phoebus combed the ocean in boats for over five hours in a fruitless search for more survivors.
 The Navy blimp J-3—sent out to join the search—also crashed, with the loss of two men.

 The U.S. Coast Guard cutter Tucker—the first American vessel on the scene—arrived at 06:00, taking the airship's survivors and the body of Copeland on board.
 Among the other ships combing the area for survivors were the heavy cruiser Portland, the destroyer Cole, the Coast Guard cutter Mojave, and the Coast Guard destroyers McDougal and Hunt, as well as two Coast Guard aircraft.
 The fishing vessel Grace F from Gloucester, Massachusetts, also assisted in the search, using her seining gear in an effort to recover bodies.

-Most casualties had been caused by drowning and hypothermia, since the crew had not been issued life jackets, and there had not been time to deploy the single life raft.
+Most casualties had been caused by drowning and hypothermia, since the crew had not been issued life jackets, and time had not been available to deploy the single life raft.
 The accident left 73 dead, and only three survivors.
 Wiley, standing next to the two other survivors, gave a brief account on 6 April.